 The amount of code in a complex application is enormous.
 Thousands of lines of code, hundreds of methods and classes means having meaningful and easy to interpret code is obligatory in big applications if you don’t want to get lost in the jungle.
-Even when applied to the emerging market of low-code tools, the rules of clean code still apply in one way or another.
+Even when applied to the emerging market of low-code tools, clean code rules still apply in one way or another.

-With low-code development tools, the abstraction layer removes the need to learn coding, design patterns and their associated best practices and pitfalls.
-But you can easily duplicate actions, create unmanageable processes and use ambiguous naming.
-Suddenly you notice the amount of bugs are increasing while the amount of new functionality is decreasing.
+With low-code development tools, the abstraction layer removes the need to learn coding, design patterns, and their associated best practices and pitfalls.
+But you can easily duplicate actions, create cumbersome processes and use ambiguous naming.
+Suddenly you notice the number of bugs are increasing while the amount of new functionality is decreasing.

-As an experienced C# developer, it is almost instinctual to apply the same coding practices, even when working in a low-code application such as Linx.
-If you are working in a large Linx solution and components don’t have meaningful names, or follow natural programming rules and best practices, life can get just a tad frustrating.
+As an experienced C# developer, applying the same coding practices is almost instinctual, even when working in a low-code application such as Linx.
+If you are working in a large Linx solution and components don’t have meaningful names or follow natural programming rules and best practices, life can get just a tad frustrating.

-Let’s look at some of the common pitfalls and the best practices that we can apply to fix them.
+Let’s look at some common pitfalls and the best practices we can apply to fix them.

 By applying good naming practices, it will become intuitive for you or for the next person that has to work on the solution, to identify and understand what is going on.
-You don’t always get it right on the first go, but as you go along, you can refine and improve.
-Naming can be difficult, but it is well worth the effort in the long run to keep your solution clean and readable.
+You don’t always get it right on the first go, but you can refine and improve as you go along.
+Naming can be difficult, but it is well worth the effort, in the long run, to keep your solution clean and readable.